People

 LUCY GALLUN

-Lucy Gallun is The Peter Schub Associate Curator of Photography at The Museum of Modern Art, New York.
-In her over 12 years at MoMA, Lucy has curated three iterations of the Museum’s New Photography exhibition series and two iterations of the Elaine Dannheisser Projects exhibition series, among many other projects.
-Lucy was co-editor and contributing author of Photography at MoMA, a three-volume history of photography at the Museum, and has contributed to numerous publications within and outside MoMA.
-Her most recent MoMA title is Robert Frank: Trolley—New Orleans, part of the Museum’s One on One book series.
+Lucy Gallun is Curator in the Department of Photography at The Museum of Modern Art, New York.
+In over 14 years at MoMA, Lucy has organized many exhibitions, the most recent being Life Dances On: Robert Frank in Dialogue (2024-25).
+She was co-editor and contributing author of Photography at MoMA, a three-volume history of photography at the Museum, and has contributed to numerous publications within and outside the Museum.

 CLARE GRAFIK